HemeraProtocol/hemera-indexer/README.md

 If you are using any cloud services, make sure the PostgreSQL port is accessible by updating the network rules.

-If your are using AWS and EC2, you can check out [this post](https://www.intelligentdiscovery.io/controls/ec2/aws-ec2-postgresql-open) on how to configure the security group.
+If you are using AWS and EC2, you can check out [this post](https://www.intelligentdiscovery.io/controls/ec2/aws-ec2-postgresql-open) on how to configure the security group.

-### Export From Output Files
+### Export To Output Files

 #### Run In Docker